ept/blog/drafts/accounting.md

 1. Because every transaction appears twice -- once positive and once negative -- the sum of all account balances is always zero.
-2. If you partition the set of nodes into any two disjoint sets, and add up all of the balances in each set, then the sum for the one set is always minus the sum of the other set.
+2. If you partition the set of nodes into any two disjoint sets, and add up all of the balances in each set, then the sum for the one set is always the negative sum of the other set (because, after all, they have to add up to zero).

 These properties are useful for sanity-checking your numbers; if they are violated, *"ur doin it wrong"*.
 (This is what accountants mean when they talk about "balancing the books".)